Sea Kayaking with Whales in the San Juan Islands

 One of the most common questions that we get asked every year is “Are we going to see killer whales?”
 It’s a really good question that we feel needs to be answered as accurately as possible.

-Even with these advantages there are difficulties with making claims about the potential for “kayaking with whales”.
+There are difficulties with making claims about the possibility of “kayaking with whales”.
 The main reason is that Orca whales rarely stay in one place.
 They are fast and constantly moving, and can often cover more than 100 miles in a single day.
-By contrast relatively slow moving sea kayaks cover far less territory, with 5-10 miles being the average distance travelled per day.
+By contrast relatively slow-moving sea kayaks cover far less territory, with 5-10 miles being the average distance traveled per day.
 What this means is that no kayak outfitter can promise a whale sighting on any given day.
 There is a huge element of just getting lucky and being in the right place at the right time.
+Kayak tours are not designed to be whale watch trips, we move too slowly for that.

 Why is whale watching in the San Juan Islands so popular?